Discovering Maps of Meaning

 If we analyze spiritual texts like the Bible or the Tao-Te-Ching, we can interpret it along axes like how “Spiritual” vs how “Mundane” the passages are.
 The Bible is interesting as you can see how different the semantics are between sections:

 (Here the vertical axis represents mundanity vs spirituality, with the top of the graph representing the more spiritual.
+Again, the left of the plot represents the beginning of the Bible.
 Points are colorized by chaos vs order, where the book of job stands out as particularly “chaotic.”)

 Here’s that most chaotic paragraph: